pooja030926/Electric-Vehicle-Analysis/README.md

 ## Solution

 In this project we mainly find out: What are the ideal states for setup a plant?
 What are the required modifications for e-vehicles and what are the customer adoption rates year by year?
 What are the state govt. & central govt.
 Scheme to advance in this sector as environment is the global concern for all.
-After that we will analyse how AtliQ Motors should carry out its operation in fully nurishing the Indian e-vehicle market.
+After that we will analyse how AtliQ Motors should carry out its operation in fully nourishing the Indian e-vehicle market.

 ## Tools Used